 INTERNATIONAL BAT NIGHT (U.S., Europe)

-International Bat Night is observed the last full weekend of August.
-Bat Night started in 1997 and is celebrated in over thirty countries to inform the public about the needs and benefits of bats in nature.
+International Bat Night encourages us to learn more about this mostly nocturnal creature.
+It takes place each year during last full weekend of August.
+Bat Night started in 1997 and thirty countries celebrate the event to inform the public about the needs and benefits of bats in nature.

 The expression “blind as a bat” comes from the assumption that a bat’s sense of sight isn’t very good.
 However, bats have much better vision than humans do and see incredibly well both day and night.
 The expression “blind as a bat” comes from this assumption.
 Bats emit a high pitch sound that resonates and bounces off of objects around them, this echolocation (sort of like sonar) helps bats pinpoint the exact location of insects and grab their dinner on the go.